Jose Siri Preview, Player Props: Rays vs. Guardians

 - Siri is hitting .218 with 11 doubles, a triple, 24 home runs and 19 walks.

-- In 34 games this year (37.8%), Siri has picked up an RBI, and in 15 of those games (16.7%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- In 37.8% of his games this season, Siri has driven in at least one run.
+In 15 of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

+- In 41 of 90 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.